2014–15 Nemzeti Bajnokság I

 The 2014–15 Nemzeti Bajnokság I, also known as NB I, was the 113th season of top-tier football in Hungary.
 The league is officially named OTP Bank Liga for sponsorship reasons.
 The season began 26 July 2014 and concluded on 1 June 2015.
 Debrecen are the defending champions having won their seventh Hungarian championship last season.

 For the first time at a Nemzeti Bajnokság I seasons, match officials used vanishing foam for free kicks.
 In the Groupama Aréna (FTC) the goal-line technology was used.

-Videoton won the league for the second time.
+Videoton won the league for the second time, under Joan Carillo, finishing 7 points above Ferencváros.
+The red and blues won all of their first ten league fixtures, and only suffered one defeat at home throughout the season, against defending champions DVSC.
+Ironically, it was against DVSC who Videoton confirmed their status as champions, defeating Debrecen 2-1 on the 2nd of May.

+Ferencváros, were undefeated in their last 20 league games, and were also one of 3 teams to defeat Videoton during the season.
+FTC achieved their highest finish since getting forcibly relegated in 2006.

 Teams

 Mezőkövesd and Kaposvár finished the 2013–14 season in the last two places and thus were relegated to their respective NB II divisions.

 The two relegated teams were replaced with the champions and the runners-up 2013–14 NB II Nyíregyháza and Dunaújváros.
 Each of the first two teams in the first division.

 Stadium and locations

 Following is the list of clubs competing in 2014–15 Nemzeti Bajnokság I, with their location, stadium and stadium capacity.